syre-data/tutorials/advanced/README.md

 # Advanced tutorials
 **Each tutorial is ~ 15 minutes.**

-In these tutorials you'll learn some more advanced functions of the Desktop app, and dig into Thot's API so you can start to adapt and create your own Thot scripts.
+In these tutorials you'll learn some more advanced functions of the Desktop app, and dig into Syre's API so you can start to adapt and create your own Syre scripts.

 ## Concepts covered
 + Ideas